olanrewajudavid/DevopsProjects/5_SHELL_SCRIPTING-Project/README.md

 ![Sorting - Output](./img/13.sorting_b.png)

-## --- MODULE D. WORKING WITH NUMBERS AND CALCULATIONS ---
+## --- D. WORKING WITH NUMBERS AND CALCULATIONS ---

 Step 1.
 Open a file using the command: